-Members of LDNY are encourage to actively participate in at least one committee.
+Members of LDNY are encouraged to actively participate in at least one committee.
 We encourage members, new and old, to reach out to a committee chair if they are interested in joining that committee.

 Committees are either chaired or co-chaired by a LDNY Dame.
 Below is a description of some of our current permanent committees.
-Additional ad hoc committees such as those for our premier events and inductions form on an as needed basis throughout the year.

 Communications Committee connects the LDNY Chapter values and vision with stakeholders in both public and private sectors and establishes recognition for the Chapter in the food, beverage, and hospitality industries.
 The committee oversees activities that fulfill the Chapter’s external communications needs of the Chapter as influencer and is also responsible for broadly publicizing LDNY initiatives and programs to effectively raise awareness of the organization’s mission.